Delta’s Plans for 767-300 Business Class

 These days many bloggers are reviewing the Delta One suite.
 I’ve done so a couple of times myself, the first week it was flying and after several additional flights.
 That seat seems to be the future of Delta Airlines business-class seating.

-In an October 2018 Ask Ed Anything session, Delta CEO Ed Bastian seemed to set out the Delta One remodeling program in a nutshell:
+In an October 2018 Ask Ed Anything session, Delta CEO Ed Bastian set out the Delta One remodeling program in a nutshell:

 “What we’re doing is we’re re-outfitting the entire 76-400 to be consistent with the product you see on the Airbus A350 with the new Delta One suites which we’re also putting on the 777s and we’ll eventually roll it out through all of our international widebodies.

 You’ll have the new Delta premium select product which is a business cabin for international, you’ll have the suites the enclosed suites in the Delta One first class cabin and enhancements in the main cabin as well.”
 Emphasis added.

-Bastian is being deceptive in claiming that Premium Select (a premium economy product) is a business cabin for international travel and that Delta One is a first class cabin.
+Bastian is being deceptive in claiming that Premium Select (premium economy) is a business cabin for international travel and that Delta One ( business class) is a first class cabin.
 Fibs like that and the difference in size of the planes in Delta’s fleet make it hard to take seriously the highlighted statement about putting the D1 suite on the 767.

 The problem is the 767’s fuselage and cabin is the narrowest of any widebody.
 Cabin width of the 767 is 186 inches.
 The 777 width is 231 inches.
 An A350 is 222 inches wide, and an A330 is 207 inches wide.
-It seems to be a tall task to put D1 suites configured four across on the 767 given that the 767 is three feet narrower than the A350.
+It seems to be a tall task to put D1 suites configured four across on a 767 given that a 767 is narrower than the A350 by three feet.

 Maybe there’s a way to do it.
 Japan Airlines on a 787-9 and Korean Airlines on the 777-300ER, 747-8 and A330 do a magnificent job of arranging Apex Suites six across in business class.
 Has anyone seen a seating chart for a remodeled 767?